armandossrecife/my_validation3/README.md

 Analysis of commits and issues from Git Repositories using Critical Classes from [ATDCodeAnalyzer](https://github.com/mining-software-repositories/cassandra/blob/main/data/AnalysisCassandraRepositoryFlow.png).

+We have been analysed three Git Repositories: Apache Cassandra, Apache ActiveMQ and Apache Kafka*.

 ## Apache Cassandra analysis

 Draft of Cassandra's commit and issue analysis method